njadid/asynch_py/docs/c_api.rst

 -  Inputs

--  asynchsolver\* asynch: Pointer to the *asynchsolver* object to use.
+-  asynchsolver\* asynch: Pointer to the AsynchSolver object to use.

 ::

 Python Interface:
 Load_Initial_Conditions()

-This routine processes the initial condition inputs for the *asynchsolver* object as set in the global file read by *Asynch_Parse_GBL*.
+This routine processes the initial condition inputs for the AsynchSolver object as set in the global file read by *Asynch_Parse_GBL*.
 This routine should be called after *Asynch_Partition_Network* and *Asynch_Initialize_Model* have been called.

 Asynch_Load_Forcings
 ~~~~~~~~~~~~~~~~~~~~~~